 and backpedaling frantically, giggling in triumph.
 The Grand Search for Holes.

-[gazing in fascination into a hole, photo left]
+[gazing in fascination into a hole, photo right]

 lessons on how to go about enjoying this popular winter sport, and also on how not to.